L-Blondy/up-fetch/README.md

 // typeof todo = { id: number, title: string, description: string, createdOn: string}
 ```

+In case of error the adapters will throw.
+You can listen to these errors with the [onParsingError](#onparsingerror) option.
-The same can be done on `parseResponseError`
+The adapters can also be used on `parseResponseError`

 ### ✔️ Interceptors